leonp/sherlock-holmes/_chapters/the-adventure-of-the-copper-beeches-ch1.md

 but I am convinced that she had divined that I had a mirror in my hand and had seen what was behind me.
 She rose at once.
 </p><p>
-“&nbsp;‘Jephro,’ said she, ‘there is an impertinent fellow upon the road there who stares up at Miss Hunter.’
+“‘Jephro,’ said she, ‘there is an impertinent fellow upon the road there who stares up at Miss Hunter.’
 </p><p>
-“&nbsp;‘No friend of yours, Miss Hunter?’ he asked.
+“‘No friend of yours, Miss Hunter?’ he asked.
 </p><p>
-“&nbsp;‘No, I know no one in these parts.’
+“‘No, I know no one in these parts.’
 </p><p>
-“&nbsp;‘Dear me!
+“‘Dear me!
 How very impertinent!
 Kindly turn round and motion to him to go away.’
 </p><p>
-“&nbsp;‘Surely it would be better to take no notice.’
+“‘Surely it would be better to take no notice.’
 </p><p>
-“&nbsp;‘No, no, we should have him loitering here always.
+“‘No, no, we should have him loitering here always.
 Kindly turn round and wave him away like that.’
 </p><p>
 “I did as I was told, and at the same instant Mrs. Rucastle drew